 Shear Strain (γ) = Tan θ

-Volumetric strain is produced inside a body when external force is applied in all directions of a body.
+Volumetric strain is a type of mechanical strain that is produced inside a body when external force is applied from all directions of a body.

 True Strain vs Engineering Strain